ayushii019/Tracking-application-for-an-NGO--Bangalore-Food-Bank-/README.md

-# Team 59 - CFG 2022
+# Team 59[StackUnderFlow] - Code For Good Hackathon 2022

 ## Problem Statement
-* The current process of tracking the progress of various programs executed by BFB is manual, hence unorganized and difficult to track
+* The current process of tracking the progress of various programs executed by the NGO - Bangalore Food Bank is manual, hence unorganized and difficult to track.
 * A dedicated portal is required to enable the NGOs to input the progress on a monthly basis.
-* For the purpose of impact monitoring, data visualization is required for the administrator to visualize the progress in any particular task at a given time
+* For the purpose of impact monitoring, data visualization is required for the administrator to visualize the progress in any particular task at a given time.
-* Validation of the NGOs
+* Once the data is uploaded, validation of the NGOs should be done by email.

 ## Proposed Solution
 * Manage data in an organized manner.
 * User-friendly portal to filter and visualize the program specific progress of the NGOs.
 * Visualize progress achieved in any particular task at any given time.
 * Generate reports based on KPIs.
-* Pre recorded voice mail is send once the NGO gets enrolled.
+* Pre recorded voice mail is sent for validation, once the NGO gets enrolled.